 KKR builds 5.2% stake in ProSieben, says company undervalued

-BERLIN, May 11 (Reuters) - Private equity investor KKR KKR.N said on Monday it had acquired a stake of 5.2% in German broadcaster ProSiebenSat.1 Media PSMGn.DE, returning as an investor in the company it had backed from 2006 to 2014.
+BERLIN, May 11 (Reuters) - U.S. private equity house KKR KKR.N said on Monday it had acquired a stake of 5.2% in ProSiebenSat.1 Media PSMGn.DE, becoming the third investor to amass a sizable shareholding in the struggling German broadcaster.

+KKR, which bought ProSieben with Permira in 2006 in a deal reported to be worth 5.6 billion euros ($6.1 billion) before selling out eight years later, said it was again backing the company because it offered value.

 "We have decided to reinvest into ProSiebenSat.1 based on our belief that markets are currently undervaluing the company," a KKR spokesman told Reuters.
 "We view this as a financial investment."